firebase/genkit/docs/models.md

 Google and non-Google LLMs.

-Models are fully instrumented for observability and come with tooling integrations provided by the Genkit Dev UI -- you can try any model using the model playground.
+Models are fully instrumented for observability and come with tooling integrations provided by the Genkit Developer UI -- you can try any model using the model runner.

 When working with models in Genkit, you first need to configure the model you want to work with.
 Model configuration is performed by the plugin system.
 In